raul-izquierdo/english/sources/vocabulary/Social relationships/Speaking with Purpose.md

 ## Advices

+consejos
+    !
+Advice offers guidance about what to do.
+A recommendation suggest something as being suitable = adviCe (NUNCA en plural)
+    = tips (trucos informal)
+    ?
+Tengo un consejo para ti : `I have a piece of advice for you` ?
+Sus consejos fueron muy útiles : `His advice was very helpful` ?
+Su consejo fue muy útil : `His advice was very helpful` (igual que la anterior!!!)

 deberías ...
     = You should ... (suave and polite)
     ?
 Deberías hacer más ejercicio : `You should exercise more`